samarabbas/temporal-documentation-legacy/docs/03_concepts/01_workflows.md

 {% include youtubePlayer.html id="qce_AqCkFys?t=960" %}

-## ID Uniqueness
+## Id Uniqueness

-Workflow ID is assigned by a client when starting a workflow.
-It is usually a business level ID like customer ID or order ID.
+Workflow Id is assigned by a client when starting a workflow.
+It is usually a business level Id like customer Id or order Id.

-Temporal guarantees that there could be only one workflow (across all workflow types) with a given ID open per [namespace](../04_glossary#namespace) at any time.
-An attempt to start a workflow with the same ID is going to fail with `WorkflowExecutionAlreadyStarted` error.
+Temporal guarantees that there could be only one workflow (across all workflow types) with a given Id open per [namespace](../04_glossary#namespace) at any time.
+An attempt to start a workflow with the same Id is going to fail with `WorkflowExecutionAlreadyStarted` error.

-An attempt to start a workflow if there is a completed workflow with the same ID depends on a `WorkflowIdReusePolicy` option:
+An attempt to start a workflow if there is a completed workflow with the same Id depends on a `WorkflowIdReusePolicy` option:

-- `AllowDuplicateFailedOnly` means that it is allowed to start a workflow only if a previously executed workflow with the same ID failed.
+- `AllowDuplicateFailedOnly` means that it is allowed to start a workflow only if a previously executed workflow with the same Id failed.
 - `AllowDuplicate` means that it is allowed to start independently of the previous workflow completion status.
-- `RejectDuplicate` means that it is not allowed to start a workflow execution using the same workflow ID at all.
+- `RejectDuplicate` means that it is not allowed to start a workflow execution using the same workflow Id at all.

 The default is `AllowDuplicateFailedOnly`.

-To distinguish multiple runs of a workflow with the same workflow ID, Temporal identifies a workflow with two IDs: `Workflow ID` and `Run ID`. `Run ID` is a service-assigned UUID.
-To be precise, any workflow is uniquely identified by a triple: `Namespace`, `Workflow ID` and `Run ID`.
+To distinguish multiple runs of a workflow with the same workflow Id, Temporal identifies a workflow with two Ids: `Workflow Id` and `Run Id`. `Run Id` is a service-assigned UUID.
+To be precise, any workflow is uniquely identified by a triple: `Namespace`, `Workflow Id` and `Run Id`.

 ## Child Workflow